Howrah–New Jalpaiguri line: Reorganisation in the Siliguri area

-The earlier Siliguri–Kishanganj metre-gauge line is now part of the Siliguri–Kishnaganj–Katihar metre-gauge line.
+The earlier Siliguri–Kishanganj metre-gauge line is now part of the Siliguri–Kishanganj–Katihar metre-gauge line.
 Part of the metre-gauge track runs parallel to the broad-gauge track and part of it has a separate route.

-The Siliguri–Haldibari, part of the original broad gauge Calcutta–Siliguri track via Hardinge Bridge, got delinked from the trunk route because of partition in 1947.
-As all the other tracks in the area were metre gauge, it was converted from broad gauge to mere gauge in the late forties.
-When New Jalpaiguri station came up, the line was extended to New Jalpiguri.
+The Siliguri–Haldibari route, part of the original broad-gauge Calcutta–Siliguri track via Hardinge Bridge, got delinked from the trunk route because of partition in 1947.
+As all the other tracks in the area were metre gauge, it was converted from broad gauge to metre gauge in the late 1940s.
+When New Jalpaiguri station came up, the line was extended to New Jalpaiguri.
 When broad-gauge lines were laid in the area, it was reconverted to broad gauge and now functions as the Haldibari–New Jalpaiguri line.

 Assam link

 The railway system in Assam got delinked from the rest of India in 1947.
 In order to establish a link with Assam, the Assam Rail Link Project, connecting Kishanganj with Fakirgram was started on a war footing on 26 January 1948.
 A 229 km-long metre-gauge line was built and commissioned in two years.
 The Kishanganj branch of the Darjeeling Himalayan Railway was taken over and converted to metre gauge.
 It was connected to the North Eastern Railway network at Barsoi.
 The Teesta Valley Line up to Sivok was taken over and converted to metre gauge.
 The link spanned three major rivers – Teesta, Torsha, and Sankosh.
 The Kishanganj–Naxalbari section was completed on 31 July 1948, the Naxalbari–New Bagrakot section on 26 January 1950, the Madarihat–Hashimara section on 25 December 1949 and Alipurduar–Fakirgram section on 26 January 1950.

 In the seventies a new broad-gauge line was laid between New Jalpaiguri and Guwahati.
 The entire Barauni–Katihar–Guwahati line is being electrified.